p-hsu/tech.blog-MVC/README.md

 #### Issues to debug:

-*  SQL randomizing user-seeds everytime `npm run seed`
+*  *SQL randomizing user-seeds everytime `npm run seed` >> Has to do with .bulkCreate : can use .create and loop to initiate hooks*

 * `Uncaught TypeError: Cannot read property 'addEventListener' of null for several scripts > **RESOLVED**